Scolosaurus: Referred material

 In 1874, G. M. Dawson excavated specimen USNM 7943 at the Milk River locality of the Frenchman Formation in Alberta.
 It was collected from terrestrial sediments that are considered to be from the Maastrichtian stage of the Late Cretaceous, approximately 70.6 to 66 million years old.
 The specimen consisted of a partial first cervical ring, which is part of the dinosaur's neck.
-In 2013, this material was assigned to Scolosaurus by Arbour and Curry who conducted a detailed phylogenetic analysis of the ankylosauridae.
+In 2013, this material was assigned to Scolosaurus by Arbour and Currie who conducted a detailed phylogenetic analysis of the ankylosauridae.
 It is currently housed at the Smithsonian Institution in Washington, DC.

 In 1928, George F. Sternberg, collected specimen USNM 11892, from the Montanazhdarcho holotype locality, high up in the Two Medicine Formation in Glacier County, Montana.
 The material, a partial skull, was recovered from channel sandstone sediments that were deposited during the Campanian stage, approximately 74 million years ago.
 This is also housed at the Smithsonian Institution.